 Guests can see into three of the hospital areas, including the main exam room, operating room, and diagnostic lab.
 The exam and operating rooms feature floor to ceiling glass windows, and procedures are done in full view of guests.

 In addition to the exam and operating rooms visible to guests, the Animal Care Center also has several areas behind the scenes that are important to the care of the park’s vast collection of animals.
 The radiology room is located just off the main exam room and is partially visible through the doors leading into it.
 Here, x-rays of animals can be taken and will normally be displayed on overhead monitors for guests to view as well.

 A fully stocked pharmacy is also located at the Animal Care Center with a variety of medications and other supplies.
 Nearby are the animal hospital wards, where patients that need extra care can be held in close proximity to all of the facilities needed.
 There are three wards – a mammal ward, reptile ward, and avian ward.
 There is also an intensive care unit room available for more critical patients who need extra care and monitoring.

 Another very important area behind the scenes in the Animal Care Center is the soiled and clean utility room and the scrub area.
 Any instruments used in the care of animals is thoroughly cleaned and sterilized before being stored for their next use.

 Almost all of the park’s animals weighing up to 2000 pounds can visit the animal care center for any routine procedures or emergency medical needs.
 Only the largest animals, like elephants, rhinos. giraffes and hippos require the vets to visit them in their habitats for medical care.

-In late April 2011, construction walls were erected around much of the rhino habitat in Nairobi, across from the elephant habitat.
+In late April 2011, construction walls were erected around much of the rhino habitat in Nairobi, across from the Asian elephant habitat.